move37-labs/nucleobench/README.md

 This is the initial repo for an upcoming paper, `NucleoBench: A Large-Scale Benchmark of Neural Nucleic Acid Design Algorithms`.

-This repo is covered by the MIT license.
+This repo is covered by the Apache-2.0 license.

 This repo is intended to be used in a few ways: